12 Flu “Myths” That Are Actually True

 I am Kulz/Shutterstock

 The flu may be known as a winter illness, but it’s not impossible to get it in the other three seasons of the year.
-“It’s true that the flu is less common in the summer,” says Thomas S. Ahrens, PhD, RN, FAAN, founder, chief scientist, and learning officer at Viven Health.
+“It’s true that the flu is less common in the summer,” says Thomas S. Ahrens, PhD, RN, FAAN, co-founder at Viven Health in Saint Louis, Missouri.
 Although the virus can’t travel as well in summer conditions, visitors from the Southern hemisphere—it’s winter there when we’re experiencing summer in the North—can bring the virus with them on a plane and into crowded subways, two places where the virus can easily find new hosts.
 Here’s proof the flu virus actually migrates like birds do.